 How much of thyssenkrupp's revenue is eligible under the EU Taxonomy?

 In 2024, thyssenkrupp reported that EUR 19.66 billion of its revenue was eligible under the EU Taxonomy, representing 56% of the company's total turnover.
 Of this amount, EUR 306.00 million (1% of total revenue) was classified as Taxonomy-aligned.
-This means that 55% of thyssenkrupp's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.
+This means that 55% of thyssenkrupp's revenue is eligible but not aligned, indicating that these activities did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards.a

 How much of thyssenkrupp's eligible revenue is aligned with the EU Taxonomy?